softwaredeveloper/MAGENTO/README.txt

     edge, latest version of the plugin.

         https://github.com/CopernicaMarketingSoftware/MAGENTO

-We expect that the new plugin (the one on GitHub, and the one on MagentoConnect offered by Copernica) will eventually replace the old plugin (the one on MagentoConnect offered by Cream).

 Directory structure
 ~~~~~~~~~~~~~~~~~~~
 * build.sh:     script that turns the Copernica Magento extension into
                 a .zip file that can be uploaded to MagentoConnect.com.

 * magento:      Directory that contains the actual extension.
 This
                 directory has exactly the same structure as a normal
                 Magento installation, so the extension can be copied
                 into a running Magento installation.

 Registering the extension